 God’s Amazing Grace

-TODAY’S TEXT: 2 SAMUEL 12:1-24
+Today’s Text: 2 SAMUEL 12:1-24

 Grace is a word often used, but seldom fully understood.
 How would our lives change if we fully grasped the implications of God’s amazing grace?

+King David’s life exemplifies the magnitude of God’s grace in a way all can grasp.
 Even a cursory study of David’s life reveals a man far from perfect.
-The Bible doesn’t whitewash, camouflage or ignore his imperfections; David is who he is—virtues as well as faults.
+The Bible doesn’t whitewash, camouflage or ignore his imperfections.
+David is who he is—virtues as well as faults.

 The illicit relationship between David and Bathsheba and their subsequent attempts to conceal the truth spiraled out of control with devastating consequences.
 Uriah was dead.
-The child born to King David and Bathsheba also had died seven days after birth just a day before the circumcision and naming could be performed.
+The child born to King David and Bathsheba also had died seven days after birth, just a day before the circumcision and naming could be performed.

 Nathan predicted the consequences of their sin; and, they knew what lay in store.
-For seven days, they hovered over the newborn unable to escape the memories of their sin.
+For seven days, they had hovered over the newborn unable to escape the memories of their sin.
 God was displeased by their actions—there were consequences—tragically, their child died as Nathan predicted.

 It’s easy to focus on the tragedy of the circumstances they brought upon themselves.
 But, if we pull ourselves away from the remorse and sadness of this true-life story, it quickly becomes evident that while instructive, the real message is God’s grace.